MIT-Emerging-Talent/2024-group-07-cdsp/README.md

 ## Factors Influencing Immigrant Destination Choices
-Various factors contribute to migration in the post-conflict regions, including minority status, economic challenges, education barriers, war, unsafe environments, economic struggles, underdeveloped country, economic hardships, and basic needs.
+Based on our personal experience, Various factors contribute to migration in the post-conflict regions:

 1. **Respect for Minorities:** Immigrants seek destinations that prioritize respectful treatment of minorities, valuing diversity and minimizing discrimination.

 2. **Promising Future Prospects:** The allure of a better future drives immigrants to destinations offering personal and professional growth, education, career advancement, and economic stability.